bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_16_Call_UserService.md

 After this exercise you know how to call an existing service synchronously within your Advertisement microservice.

 The task of this exercise is to call the User service to find out whether the current user is a premium user.
 Only then this user is allowed to create an advertisement.
 Technically we are going to use [`RestTemplate`](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html).
-The RestTemplate is the central Spring class for client-side HTTP access.
-Conceptually, it is very similar to the JdbcTemplate, JmsTemplate, and the various other templates found in the Spring Framework.
-This means, for instance, that the RestTemplate is thread-safe once constructed, and that you can use callbacks to customize its operations.
+The `RestTemplate` is the central Spring class for client-side HTTP access.
+Conceptually, it is very similar to the `JdbcTemplate`, `JmsTemplate`, and the various other templates found in the Spring Framework.
+This means, for instance, that the `RestTemplate` is thread-safe once constructed, and that you can use callbacks to customize its operations.

 ## Prerequisite
 Continue with your solution of the last exercise.
 If this does not work, you can checkout the branch [`origin/solution-13-Use-SLF4J-Features`](https://github.wdf.sap.corp/cc-java/cc-bulletinboard-ads-spring-webmvc/tree/solution-13-Use-SLF4J-Features).<sub><b>[to-do]</b></sub>